ZX-80/Fn-Remapper/README.md

   <img width="547" alt="Screenshot 2023-09-17 173819" src="https://github.com/ZX-80/Fn-Remapper/assets/44975876/df4d23a7-3ca3-437e-80c9-dd49d29257cb">
 </p>

+**First Run**
+- Export `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Lenovo\ShortcutKey\AppLaunch` in regedit and save it as a backup
+- If you see any popups when clicking certain function keys, you may need to disable Lenovos "On screen display drawer" (tposd.exe) in the Group policy editor

 **Modifying a Function Key**
 1. Select the button you wish to modify from the top row
 2. Edit `File` to the full path of the program you wish to run